Space-Control: Process-Level Isolation for Sharing CXL-based Disaggregated Memory: Implementation Details

 \subsubsection{Secure Process Attribute Context Engine (SPACE)}

-SPACE, shown in Figure~\ref{fig:space_micro}, is the hardware root of trust for process authentication.
-It binds a process context using hardware-rooted identity (\context).
+SPACE, shown in Figure~\ref{fig:space_micro}, is the hardware root-of-trust for process authentication.
+It binds a process with its hardware-rooted identity (Linux PID $\rightarrow$ \id).
 It stores the $L_{exp}$ and a list of free \texttt{HWPIDs}.
 SPACE ensures that only processes explicitly authorized by the FM can access SDM.
 It has a \texttt{$\mu$Sequencer}, that monitors context switches and generates cryptographic labels.
-Further, provides MMIO doorbells for the OS system to interact.
+Further, it provides MMIO doorbells for the OS system to interact.